Feelings in Finance—Your Empowerment Guide

 Take a moment to dream about goals that you think are impossible but that you really want to do.
 Take some time to hammer out those details.
 How much money will it take to accomplish this goal?
 Use clear, concrete goals.

-Say you want to take 6 months and backpack around Europe.
+Say you want to take 6 months to backpack around Europe.
 It’s going to cost $10,000.
 And you want to go in five years.
-That means you need to have $2,000 each year, or $165 a month.
+That means you need to save $2,000 each year, or $165 a month.
 Work that into your budget.

 Long-term financial goal